Bodywork and Craniosacral Therapy at NEKAWA

 • enhance circulation and fluid movement

-• support the body’s natural healing processes
+• support the body’s natural processes of settling and self-regulation

 Many people experience craniosacral therapy as deeply calming, restorative, and grounding.